This is the secret to a successful LinkedIn InMail

 Source: CoSchedule Headline Analyzer

-Another subject line tool you could use is subjectline.com.
-This tool has tested more 7 million subject lines.
+This tool has tested more than 7 million subject lines.
 Subjectline.com helps you evaluate your potential options.
-The tool gives a deliverability and marketing score.
-Additionally, it provides you with advice on how to improve your subject line.

 Source: SubjectLine.com

-Should I email or LinkedIn email?
+Should I email or use LinkedIn email?

 Source: LinkedIn Sales Solutions

-You may have experienced this above reaction before, and you don’t want a negative reaction from your recipient.
-The reaction you are looking for is a positive first impression where the person says that the sender really took their time to do their homework and personalize their message to me.
+The reaction you are looking for is a positive first impression.
+The person should say that the sender took their time to do their homework.
+They should also mention that the message was personalized to them.

 Are you creating a good first impression with your LinkedIn InMail with a “wow” factor?
-It is important to position yourself and your company in the best light to build credibility and trust.

 Your LinkedIn InMail recipient will immediately look at your LinkedIn profile